Cost of LivingUpdated May 2026

 How does Yakima compare to other west cities?

-Among western cities in our database, Yakima ranks near the middle for cost of living.
+Among western cities in our database, Yakima ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Kennewick and Tacoma.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Yakima?